WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## OrderedDict

-Use case: Prior to Python 3.7, when you needed to keep the order of keys in a dictionary.
+**Use case**: Prior to Python 3.7, when you needed to keep the order of keys in a dictionary.
 From Python 3.7 onwards, the built-in dict maintains insertion order, making OrderedDict less critical.

-Efficiency: Useful in earlier Python versions for ordered operations.
+**Efficiency**: Useful in earlier Python versions for ordered operations.

 **Example:**